lue-bird/elm-review-mini/README.md

 > Status: CLI isn't ready for use

-elm-review-mini scans your [elm](https://elm-lang.org/) project to enforce conventions.
-It's a fork of [`jfmengels/elm-review`](https://dark.elm.dmy.fr/packages/jfmengels/elm-review/latest/) with much simpler API and internals (see also [the feeling section](#feelings)).
+elm-review-mini scans your [elm](https://elm-lang.org/) project to enforce conventions using reviews written in elm and [published as packages](https://dark.elm.dmy.fr/?q=elm-review-mini-).
+It takes heavy inspiration from [`jfmengels/elm-review`](https://dark.elm.dmy.fr/packages/jfmengels/elm-review/latest/) but focuses on a much simpler API and internals (see also [the feeling section](#feelings)).

-Reviews are written in elm.
-Many [published as a package](https://dark.elm.dmy.fr/?q=elm-review-mini-).
-To use it for your project, clone this starter config with the CLI set up (requires `node.js` and `npm` to be installed)
+Use it in your project by adding this starter config with the CLI set up
 ```bash
 curl -L https://github.com/lue-bird/elm-review-mini-cli-starter/tarball/master review-mini | tar xz
 ```